J-Majesticus-Rex/J-Majesticus-Rex/John Manavalan's GitHub Student Developer Pack ApplicationREADME.md

-Hello, I am John Manavalan, an applicant for the GitHub Student Developer Pack.
+ello, I am John Manavalan, an applicant for the GitHub Student Developer Pack.
 Attached below is my full application:

 Application Question Response to "What/How do you plan to use GitHub?": GitHub offers a wide range of resources for developers of all levels, including students.
 The GitHub Student Developer Pack is a collection of tools and services that are designed to help students learn and develop their coding skills.
 The pack includes access to a variety of premium tools and services, such as GitHub Pro and AWS Educate, as well as freebies and discounts from a range of other companies.
 I plan to use GitHub to revolutionize the world through code.